AlecoPB/holbertonschool-machine_learning/pipeline/apis/README.md

-This directory is dedicated to data API's
+This dires dedicated to data API's
+Commit testtt